ninabarzh/broomstick/content/posts/satir-sirt.md

 repetition and mild embarrassment, muscle memory begins to form.
 Response times drop.
 Scripts shorten.
 Procedures finally stick.

-This is the *Practice* stage — turning insight into habit.
+This is the *Practice* stage, turning insight into habit.
 Chaos is still present, but manageable.
 Laughter becomes a shared coping mechanism rather than panic.
 The team stops checking the handbook every ten seconds because they *know* it.